TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-02-07-how-to-decouple-monolith-like-a-boss-with-composer-local-packages.md

 I had enough!

-So I started to decouple this filesytem logic.
+So I started to decouple this filesystem logic.
 How?

 ### 1. Create Directory For Local Package